jet/dotnet-templates/propulsion-projector/README.md

 //#if   sss
         # `-g default` defines the Projector Group identity - each id has a separate checkpoint in the Checkpoints Table
         # `-t topic0` identifies the Kafka topic to which the Projector should write
-        # ms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
+        # sqlms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
-        dotnet run -- -g default -t topic0 ms
+        dotnet run -- -g default -t topic0 sqlms
 //#endif // kafka && sss

 3. To create a Consumer, use `dotnet new proConsumer` or `dotnet new proReactor --source kafkaEventSpans`